Notice Period Netherlands for Employers

 The statutory notice period to be observed by the employer is:

-- three (3) months for employment agreements continuing for a period between ten (10) and fifteen (15) years.
+- Three (3) months for employment agreements, continuing for a period between ten (10) and fifteen (15) years.

-Notice period for employee
+Notice Period for Employees

 A longer notice period may be agreed upon if it is laid down in writing.
 In that case, the notice period of the employer has to twice the time the notice period the employee has to observe.